lyze/pygame-3d-wireframes/README.md

 Running the Sample Viewer
 -------------------------

-Simply running `python main.py` will launch a basic viewer, which can be interacted with `WASD` and the mouse.
+Simply running `python main.py` will launch a basic viewer, which uses `WASD` and mouse for basic interaction.

 Run `python main.py --help` for command-line usage options.